What Is Tuna Crudo

 - Serve immediately after constructing, for best flavor and texture.

 - Slice the tuna across the grain using a single swipe of a sharp knife vs a back and forth saw-type motion.
 Wipe and wet the knife in between cuts to keep the fish from sticking.
 Each slice should be about 1/8″- 1/4″.
-Here’s the sushi knife we use when cutting fish.
+Here’s the sushi knife I use when cutting fish.

 - High quality.
 High quality.
 High quality.
 Use fresh ingredients of the highest quality you can swing.